How teachers are preparing themselves and their students for immigration sweeps

 Anxiety around America’s classrooms has only increased since the administration last month reversed a longstanding policy that directed immigration agents to avoid sensitive locations such as schools, churches and hospitals – leaving educators scrambling for guidance on what to do if agents appear and how to reassure worried students and parents.

-“Criminals will no longer be able to hide in America’s schools and churches to avoid arrest,” acting Homeland Security Secretary Benjamine Huffman.
+“Criminals will no longer be able to hide in America’s schools and churches to avoid arrest,” acting Homeland Security Secretary Benjamine Huffman said in a statement last month.
 “The Trump Administration will not tie the hands of our brave law enforcement, and instead trusts them to use common sense.”

 The White House and ICE, among several other federal agencies, have splashed multiple photos and videos of their enforcement actions on social media in a PR blitz intended to showcase the administration’s deportation push.